Satisfactory Academic Progress Policy

 Grade Point Average:

-A student is expected to earn a minimum cumulative grade point average (GPA) of 2.00.
+A student must earn a minimum cumulative GPA of 2.00.

 Financial Aid Warning